 Under Noon's leadership, WLC Athletics has undergone major changes, including two major renovations to the Recreation Complex, Neumann Family Fields, and the addition of the Outdoor Athletic Center.
 Noon played an integral role in adding 11 sports during his tenure as WLC's Director of Athletics.

-The Warriors have won 15 conference championships and have advanced to the NCAA Tournament seven times since Noon's appointment.
-WLC's women's basketball team has advanced to the NCAA Tournament five times, while the men's basketball team (2006) and women's tennis team (2012) each have made one appearance in the NCAA Tournament.
+The Warriors have won 23 conference championships and have advanced to the NCAA Tournament 16 times since Noon's appointment.
+WLC's women's basketball team has advanced to the NCAA Tournament a department-best 10 times, while men's golf (2015, 2016, 2017), men's tennis (2014), women's tennis (2012), and men's basketball (2006) have also reached the postseason.

 Noon came to Wisconsin Lutheran in the fall of 1992 as the men's basketball coach and associate athletic director.
 Prior to his arrival, Noon worked for nearly six years at Michigan Lutheran High School (St. Joseph, Mich.) beginning in 1987.
 There he taught in the math and business departments.
 He also coached boys' basketball in the winter, girls' basketball in the fall, and track & field in the spring.

 In 1986, Noon graduated from Dr. Martin Luther College with a bachelor's degree in elementary education.
 He was a cornerback in football and a forward in basketball, earning all-conference honors in both sports.
-In track & field, he ran the 200- and 400-meters, and competed as a high jumper.
+In track & field, he ran the 200m and 400m, and competed as a high jumper.

-Noon, who is finishing up his master's degree from the United States Sports Academy, was born November 17, 1964 in Tucson, Ariz.
+Noon, who is finishing up his master's degree from the United States Sports Academy, was born in Tucson, Arizona.
 He and his wife, Amy, currently live in Menomonee Falls with their daughter, Miranda, and dog, Izzie.